PromptTSS: A Prompting-Based Approach for Interactive Multi-Granularity Time Series Segmentation: Experiments

 \subsubsection{Encoder Architecture}

 PromptTSS is evaluated with different backbone encoders: Transformer, ResNet, TCN, and LSTM.
-As shown in Figure~\ref{fig:encoder_arch}, the Transformer consistently outperforms the other architectures on both USC-HAD and PumpV35.
-This result highlights its superior ability to model long-range temporal dependencies, justifying its selection as the default encoder for PromptTSS.
+As shown in Figure~\ref{fig:encoder_arch}, the Transformer consistently outperforms others on USC-HAD and PumpV35, demonstrating superior long-range temporal modeling and justifying its use as the default encoder.